xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

 ## Task 2: Configure EVPN based multi-homing for Host-1

 Configure Leaf-1 and Leaf-2 to provision all active multi-homing to host-1.
 The set of links from Host-1 to the Leafs will be configured as an Ethernet Segment on the Leafs.
 For each Ethernet-Segment, identical ESI along with identical LACP System MAC address should be configured on the Leaf pair.
-NCS 5500 platform supports static LAG as well as LACP, however in this guide we are using LACP for link aggregation. {: .text-justify}
+NCS 5500 platform supports static LAG as well as LACP, however in this guide we are using LACP for link aggregation.

 ![](https://github.com/xrdocs/cloud-scale-networking/blob/gh-pages/images/evpn-config/Ether-segment.png?raw=true)